Mountain Biking at Jackrabbit Mountain

 On Saturday, April 30, 2011, the Southern Appalachian Bicycling Association (SABA), along with local officials and federal agencies, celebrated the official opening of the new Jackrabbit Mountain trail system.

 Held at the trailhead, the event included speeches and slideshows, a ribbon cutting, group hikes and mountain bike rides, barbeque, and lots of great weather.

-Overall, this is a well-designed, purpose-built trail system in a "Stacked Loop" configuration.
-The trails themselves are mostly fast, with lots of rolling dips and berms, and few technical areas.
+Jackrabbit Mountain is a well-designed, purpose-built trail system laid out in a "Stacked Loop" configuration.
+The trails themselves are mostly fast and flowing, with lots of rolling dips and berms, and few technical areas.
 They take you along the shores and hills beside Lake Chatuge.
 All trails are open to mountain biking and hiking (but not horses like at Tsali!)

 A main central loop, which is easy and nearly level, has junctions with several more difficult side trails and loops.
 Some more technical features (rocks and deliberately constructed features) and climbs are present on the more difficult side loops.
 At the main parking area, there is a short skills trail for beginners to brush up on their technical skills before hitting the main loops, and it's also a great place to introduce the kids to the sport.